SDuari/Supervised-Keyword-Extraction/README.md

 ### Pipeline for testing unseen documents
 1. Run `SKE-pipeline.R`.
-This function execute following scripts in the given sequence.
+This function executes following scripts in the given sequence.
 It also executes `SKE-0-helper-functions.R` to run some helper functions.
+User needs to put the text documents in a subfolder 'data/' which should be inside a main folder.
+The user needs to update - (i) the path to the main folder and (ii) path to the corresponding stopwords list.
+The main folder stores intermediate and final results inside specific subfolders, e.g. subfolder 'Predictions/' stores the predicted keywords per text document.
+These subfolders, except 'data/' (which needs to be created explicitly by the user), are created automatically as and when required.

     a) `SKE-1-create-position-info-LAKE.R` to get positional information.